CrossCollab/CrossSnap/README.md

 This project was built using Expo, React Native, Node.js, Express.js, and PostgreSQL.

-To see a video of the pojrect, please check out https://www.youtube.com/watch?v=dNaaMAr8DrE&list=PLx0iOsdUOUmkGPFdAt5kHKxGQw_YseAQI&index=19.
+To see a video of the project, please check out https://www.youtube.com/watch?v=dNaaMAr8DrE&list=PLx0iOsdUOUmkGPFdAt5kHKxGQw_YseAQI&index=19.

 ## Key Features